Topic-specific policies

 Status of the standard

-The standard was first published in 2014 and confirmed unchanged in 2019.
+The first edition was published in 2014 and confirmed unchanged in 2019.

 Personal comments